 Access to unsuitable material on a school device or on the school network should be reported to a teacher, member of the School Leadership Team or IT Support Team at the earliest opportunity.

-The sxchool has technology security systems in place to block and to protect against computer viruses or other malicious software such as spyware.
+The school has technology security systems in place to block and to protect against computer viruses or other malicious software such as spyware.

 Concerns regarding viruses and other malicious software should be reported to a teacher, member of the School Leadership Team or IT Support Team at the earliest opportunity.